Ashok0/EnderalVREssentials/README.md

 [**Remove Blurry Snowflakes v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/38358): This mod removes the blurry snowflakes by using a transparent texture.
 The normal snowflakes are still present.

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
+Skip "Smelter Coal" and these are incompatible with Enderal SE.

 [**Farmhouse Stonewalls 4K 2K by CleverCharff v1.3**](https://www.nexusmods.com/skyrimspecialedition/mods/32582): Replaces ugly farmhouse stonewalls with photorealistic 4K or 2K version.
 Includes parallax.